Evaluation of Three-Dimensional Printing-Assisted Laparoscopic Cryoablation of Small Renal Tumors: A Preliminary Report

-Patients and Methods: 4 patients recruited from April 2016 to August 2017 in our hospital underwent this operation.
-Three-dimensional reconstruction technology was used to mimic cryoablation treatment before operations in terms of how many needles this process needed and the depth and angle required to insert the needles into the tumor to precisely reserve nephrons.
-CT scan was used to assess the effect of the treatment after operation in regular follow-up.
+printing technology-assisted laparoscopic cryoablation.
+Three-dimensional reconstruction technology was used to mimic cryoablation treatment before operations to determine the number of needles needed for the operation and the depth and angle required for needle insertion into the tumor to preserve nephron integrity.
+CT scans were used to assess the treatment’s efficacy after operation during regular follow-up.

-Results: All cases were performed this operation successfully and recovered without major complications.
-The operation time were range from 106 to 118 minutes; the blood lose were range from 50 to 100ml.
-The follow-up time were between 16-8 months, and the mean time was 13.3 months.
-Follow-up survey was conducted regularly based on a standard protocol in outpatient.
-The results showed no abnormal reinforcing signals in cryoablation treated areas.
+Results: The operation was performed successfully in all cases and all patients recovered without major complications.
+The operation times ranged from 106 to 118 minutes and blood loss ranged from 50 to 100 mL.
+The follow-up times were between 8-16 months and the mean time was 13.3 months.
+Follow-up surveys were conducted regularly based on a standard outpatient protocol.
+Results showed no abnormal reinforcing signals in cryoablation treated areas.

-Conclusion: 3D printing technology assisted laparoscopic cryoablation is a feasible method to treat renal tumors, which maybe a better way to preserve nephrons, especially for those elderly and/or comorbid patients.
+Conclusion: 3D printing technology-assisted laparoscopic cryoablation is a feasible method for the treatment of renal tumors and may be a way to better preserve nephrons, especially in elderly patients and/or those with comorbidities.